 About

-During the course of my career I traveled across the country dozens of times and always enjoyed looking out the window of the airplane to view the geologic and topographic characteristics of the terrain below: The Rockies, the Sierra Nevada range, the Grand Canyon, the plains and lakes and bays always struck me as fascinating – seeing the glacially-carved lakes, mesas and plateaus, lava-formed mountains and canyons shaped by rivers were always highlights of my travels.
+During the course of my career I traveled across the US dozens of times and always enjoyed looking out the window of the airplane to view the geologic and topographic characteristics of the terrain below: The Rockies, the Sierra Nevada range, the Grand Canyon, the plains and lakes and bays always struck me as fascinating – seeing the glacially-carved lakes, mesas and plateaus, lava-formed mountains and canyons shaped by rivers from 30,000+ feet was always a highlight of my travels.

-At some point I came to the realization that my life-long interest in silver as an art form could be combined with my interest in geology and topography by creating jewelry based on topographic data.
-What better way to remember those lakes formed by glaciers, those canyons carved by rivers and those mountains formed by volcanic eruptions to remind me of the places I have visited.
+Eventually I came to the realization that I could combine the silversmithing my grandmother taught me with my interest in geology and topography to create wearable art by using topographic data and creating accurate models of the places I visited and/or saw out the airplane windows.
+What better way to remember those lakes formed by glaciers, those canyons carved by rivers and those mountains formed by volcanic eruptions to remind me of those stunning places.